webuild-consortium/architecture/blueprint/README.md

-# D4.1 Architecture & Integration Blueprint
+# WE BUILD – Architecture & Integration Blueprint (D4.1)

 The **Architecture & Integration Blueprint (D4.1)** provides the strategic, high-level framework that connects the detailed architectural decisions (ADRs) and conformance specifications (CSs) into a unified view of the WE BUILD architecture.